piraeusdatastore/piraeus-operator/DEVELOPMENT.md

 ## Tests

+Use `make test` to run our test suite.
+It will download the required control plane binaries to execute the webhook and controller tests.

 For basic unit testing use the basic go test framework.
-If something you want to test relies on the Kubernetes API (and can't be refactored), you can try to test with [a fake client](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/client/fake?tab=doc).
+If something you want to test relies on the Kubernetes API, check out the test suite for the [`controllers`](./controllers/suite_test.go)

 As of right now, there is no recommended way to end-to-end test the operator.
 It probably involves some virtual machines running a basic kubernetes cluster.